jaredpalmer/after.js/README.md

 }
 ```

-Create a folder called `pages` in your project's root.
+Create a folder called `src` in your project's root.
 For demo purposes, create
-two React components in `pages/Home.js` and `pages/About.js`
+two React components in `src/Home.js` and `src/About.js`

 ```js
 // pages/Home.js